EColeshill8/6502-Driven-Robotic-Arm/README.md

 The kinematics were solved by the intersection of circles on a graphing software already downloaded on my Macbook (as online graphers like Desmos were inaccessible during the flight) The file for this can be found under "systems of equations".

+Before I took on the challenge of programming the arm to run off a 6502 computer, I made it work on Arduino.
+You can download the code for Arduino under
+"Arduino code IDE 2.3.2".